crisperdue/prooftoys-site/content/number-game/tutorial4.md

 function to both of them, the results are equal.

-So if you have an assumption of the form `x = y => succ x = succ y`, you can replace it with T.  Remember that any terms can take the places of `x` and `y` here, not just other variables.
+So if you have an assumption of the form `x = y => succ x = succ y`, you can replace it with `T`.
+Remember that any terms can take the places of `x` and `y` here, not just other variables.

 #### Turning the key